CURRICULUM VITAE

 Agriculture Fisheries and Food (MAFF Reference HX 616).
 174p.

 Varvarigos, P., (1993).
-Private Fish
+Private Fish Farming in

-project "Technical Assistance to Demonstration Private Farming
+"Technical Assistance to Demonstration Private Farming Enterprises"

-Enterprises" (Project No. PMU 012/91).
-Report No. 9, Plovdiv,
+(Project No. PMU 012/91).
+Report No. 9, Plovdiv, Bulgaria, October 1993.
+64p.

 Varvarigos, P., (1998).
-Main disease problems
+Main disease problems and

-and disease control practice on the marine fish cage farms in Greece.
+disease control practice on the marine fish cage farms in Greece.
 A review.

 Review article and lecture presented as an invited speaker at the workshop